 Note: All values reflect the gross incidence of unfavorable treatment, using weighted data.
-All reported
+All reported estimates are statistically significant at a 95% confidence level.

 As in other audit studies, HDS found that blacks and Hispanics were more frequently told about FHA and VA financing than were their white counterparts.
 The impact of this treatment on minority access to housing is not clear.
 FHA mortgages have different features from conventional mortgages, notably lower down payments and higher insurance costs.